Skip to Main Content

 What is oligodendroglioma?

 Oligodendroglioma is a type of brain tumor known as a glioma.
-Oligodendroglioma gets its name because the tumor cells look like oligodendrocytes, cells that form a protective cover for nerves in the brain.
+This tumor gets its name from oligodendrocytes, cells that cover and protect nerves in the brain.

 Most oligodendrogliomas occur in adults.
-They are very rare in children and teens.
-Less than 1% of brain tumors in children under 14 years of age are oligodendrogliomas.
+They are rare in children and teens.
+These tumors make up less than 1% of brain tumors in children younger than 14.

 Symptoms of oligodendroglioma

-Oligodendrogliomas are often slow growing.
-The tumor may be present for years before it causes problems.
-Signs and symptoms of oligodendroglioma depend on several factors including child’s age, tumor size, location of the tumor, and how fast it grows.
+An oligodendroglioma often grows slowly.
+It may be present for years before it causes problems.
+Signs and symptoms of oligodendroglioma depend on the child’s age, tumor size and location, and how fast the tumor grows.

 Oligodendroglioma symptoms may include: